 What influences your writing the most?

 I’d have to say the desire to create a relatable story with realistic characters and situations.
 While I write from a Christian worldview, I tend to keep that general market audience in mind as well.
 My books will always deal with forgiveness, restoration and the ultimate hope we have in Jesus, but I don’t ever want a reader to feel like they being ‘preached to’.
 Life is messy and complicated and we all need a little grace to get through.
 I try to keep it real.
-I read a lot of literary fiction, both in ABA and CBA, and I’m influenced by some great authors who are writing the books I love to read.
+I read a lot of literary fiction, both in ABA (general market) and CBA (Christian market), and I’m influenced by some great authors who are writing the books I love to read.
 I’m so grateful that I can write about real life, real faith, and pull back the curtain on subjects that sometimes we tend to not want to discuss.

 Can you describe your plot in one sentence?